He lost his brother to suicide, then rode 400 miles and raised $19,000 in his honor

 It's all for Luke.

-“Outdoors was his element," father Cary says.
+“Outdoors was his element," father Cary explained.
 “He was always trying to get outside."

 Luke's parents keep photos within reach: photos of a boy, then a young man, smiling and living.